willdahlgreen/nicar2022_qgis2/README.md

 You will find that there will be times when you only want to use a portion of the data included in your shapefile.

-For example in our case, we have a shapefile with all counties in Georgia (`georgia_county_population_shapefile.shp`), but say we just want to look at the county with the most people, Fulton.
+For example in our case, we have a shapefile with all counties in Georgia (`georgia_county_population_shapefile.shp`), but say we just want to look at the county with the highest population (as of 2020), Fulton.

 As with most things in QGIS, there is more than  one single way to filter your data, so if you come across another way or are used to working in a different process, then that completely fine.